 Our National Junior Membership Committee also provides grants with support from the Helen Pouch Memorial Fund.
 These opportunities are primarily provided to enhance classrooms and support educational professionals and facilities.

-One way that the Colorado DAR promotes education is to help students achieve a college degree with the following scholarships:
+One way the Colorado DAR promotes education is to help students achieve a college degree with the following scholarships:

 Adult Advanced Education Scholarship